 There are a lot of things I make that never make it to the blog because I don’t bother to write down my “method” or take pictures – especially at this time of year when it’s dark at 5:00 p.m.
 But when I shared my version of Italian Wedding Soup on Instagram and Facebook it received a lot of love and friends clamoring for the recipe, so I’m sharing it here, too.
 Fortunately, I had written down the ingredients and typed up the directions before I forgot and there was plenty of soup left to take a few hi-res shots.

 Even the guys were in the spirit!
-Grampa on the right won – you would have to see this sweater to appreciate its details 🙂
+Grampa on the right won – you would have to see this sweater to appreciate its details.
+And, of course, considering the company I keep, there was an abundance of festive food and much to drink!

-Now for the Italian Wedding Soup recipe so you can cozy up by the fire 🙂
+Back to the Italian Wedding Soup recipe so you can cozy up by the fire.

 - 1 pound ground pork